Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 I will later explain how to combine the BERT based model and the meta-data based classifiers to try to improve the overall performance of the model.
-To do so, I will briefly explain a few approaches and develop a little more of the "Stacking" strategy I have used.
+To do so, I will briefly explain a few approaches and develop a little more about the "stacking" strategy I use.

-I am using the occasion of this blog post to also explain a little some strategies one can use to try to understand what the model is doing, and why it classifies tweets the way they do.
+I am using the occasion of this post to also explain some strategies and libraries one can use to try to understand what the model is doing, and why it classifies tweets the way it does.

 But first things first.
 Let me start with presenting the data, and how one can clean the data before it is used in the machine learning models.